- PrintArticle Summary

 Benzodiazepine Withdrawal Symptoms and Signs, and Detoxification

-Withdrawing from Benzodiazepines: Treatment Methods and Options for Help
+Withdrawing From Benzodiazepines: Treatment Methods and Options for Help

-Detoxing, Addiction Treatment Rehab and Recovery
+Detoxing, Addiction Treatment, Rehab, and Recovery

-Therapy is typically used to help the patient investigate the underlying causes of the addiction and to teach specific methods to avoid taking benzodiazepines in the future.
-In some cases, the patient feels anxious about stopping the drug because he or she believes that the drug is helping normalize his or her life.
+- Individual and group therapy.
+Therapy is used to help the person investigate the underlying causes of the addiction and to teach methods to avoid taking benzodiazepines.
+Sometimes, the person feels anxious about stopping the drug because they believe the drug helps to normalize their life.
 Therapy can help make the person feel more comfortable about halting drug use.

 |Benzodiazepine Information at a Glance|

-|Form, Intake and Dosage||Interactions and Complications|
+|Form, Intake, and Dose||Interactions and Complications|

 |Effects and Adverse Reactions||Substance Abuse|